algae514/zerocode-llm-chat/docs/usage.md

 ### Prerequisites

 - Python 3.8 or higher
+- API keys for at least one LLM provider:
-- OpenAI API key (or other supported LLM provider API keys)
+  - OpenAI API key for GPT models
+  - Anthropic API key for Claude models

 ### Installation